falldamagestudio/UberLogger-Stackdriver/README.md

 # Filtering and browsing results

 Visit the [Stackdriver Logging web UI](https://console.cloud.google.com/logs).
 Find a single line of text from the session that you are interested in.
 Expand the entry, and filter on the given logName.
 This gives you all logs for a single session.

+Visit the [Stackdriver Error Reporting web UI](https://console.cloud.google.com/errors).
+Here you can see statistics for the errors reported by your application.

 # Reliability, performance and scalability